Vicky Oddi, USA Track & Field Communications Coordinator, 317-261-0500, Vicky.Oddi@usatf.org

 INDIANAPOLIS – Doug Logan, CEO, USA Track & Field announced today at a press conference in Albuquerque, N.M., that the 2010, 2011 and 2012 USA Indoor Track & Field Championships, the final event of the Indoor Visa Championship Series, will be held in the Albuquerque.

 Dates for the Championships will be February 27-28, 2010, February 26-28, 2011 and February 25-26, 2012.
-The Albuquerque Convention and Visitors Bureau, along with the New Mexico Sports Authority, the University of New Mexico and the USATF New Mexico, is the official host for the three championship meets.
+The Visit Albuquerque, along with the New Mexico Sports Authority, the University of New Mexico and the USATF New Mexico, is the official host for the three championship meets.

 “All of us at USA Track & Field are excited that Albuquerque will play host to our USA Indoor Track & Field Championships the next three years,” said USATF CEO Doug Logan.
 “We look forward to working with the Convention and Visitors Bureau, along with their partners and sponsors, in hosting what promises to be three great events in Albuquerque.
 We expect the 2010, 2011 and 2012 USA Indoor Championships to be among the finest ever.”